mattermost/mattermost/e2e-tests/README.md

   * The following variables will be passed over to the server container: `MM_LICENSE` (no enterprise features will be available if this is unset), and the exploded `MM_ENV` (a comma-separated list of env var specifications)
   * `TEST` either `cypress` (default) or `playwright`.
   * `SERVER` either `self-hosted` (default) or `cloud`.
-  * The `ENABLED_DOCKER_SERVICES` can be set for lightweight and faster start up time depending on the test requirement being worked on.
-However, note of the following:
+  * The `ENABLED_DOCKER_SERVICES` is by default set to `postgres` and `inbucket` for smoke tests purpose, and for lightweight and faster start up time.
+Depending on the test requirement being worked on, you may want to override as needed, as such:
     * Cypress full tests require full services with `postgres`, `inbucket`, `minio`, `openldap`, `elasticsearch` and `keycloak`.
     * Cypress smoke tests require `postgres` and `inbucket` only.
     * Playwright full tests require `postgres` and `inbucket` only.